Introduction

 The primary hotkeys that trigger IntelliShell from your command line (e.g., Ctrl+Space) are

-configured separately via environment variables in your shell's profile (e.g., ~/.bashrc
+configured separately via environment variables in your shell's profile (e.g., ~/.bashrc, ~/.zshrc).
+This is

 covered in detail in the Installation chapter.